ENG498-JCDD/Team1/src/05 What the Data Reveals.md

 Furthermore, materialization of this information gives us the chance to ask who is in charge of the data and why is it both difficult to access or at sometimes, missing?

+For ***Stopped and Searched***, data is cleaned and presented visually with audience accessibility in mind, answering direct questions about racial statistics in traffic stops.

+In both ***Hidden in Darkness** and ***Punished Unequally***, we are given the chance to look at information that stem from typical questions such as "How does time affect traffic stops?" and "What kinds of traffic stops are there?
+What are possible motivations for stopping people?"

 By continuing to work on this Data Design App with perhaps more hands on deck and funding, this project could easily achieve D'Ignazio and Klein's Principle 7; Make Labor Visible.

-A data design app that is not only raising questions on missing information but providing comparative statistics provides the public with services that are a result of methods in data feminism.
+A data design app that is not only raising questions on missing information but providing comparative statistics is a result of data feminism in action.
+Accessibility and questions being answered easily through an open data policy.

 ## **Increasing User Power in the Relationship:**